 Paddle Boarding as a Social Distancing Tool

 Mental health is extremely important during these trying times with Covid-19.
 With May also being Mental Health Awareness month we suggest checking in with yourself in all aspects.
-The worries and anxiety build up from the pandemic can be overwhelming.
-Add a little social distancing into the mix makes it more challenging to keep your head clear.
+The worries and anxiety built up from the pandemic can be overwhelming.
+Add a little social distancing into the mix will make it more challenging to keep your head clear.
 Self-care strategies are imperative at this time and we have discovered taking care of your mind and body can help your state of mental health.
 So why not use paddle boarding as a social distancing tool?

 Focus on Clearing Your Mind and Taking Care of Your Body

 1. Breathe - Sounds easy enough, right?
 You're already doing it so why are we reiterating?
 Well, you'd be surprised how loss of focus on the breath will cause anxiousness to rise.
 There are several ways to calm the mind through breathwork.
 You can take deep inhales and exhales as you listen to your own breath.
 You can count up to a number such as 4/5 on your inhale and count down from 6/7 on your exhales for a few breaths.
 Another option is to imagine this bright light inside of you that represents your breath filling your belly up to your throat or head on your inhale and wind back down towards the torso on your exhale.

 2. Get enough sleep - Try going to bed a the same time each day.
 With so much (or little) going on we tend to divert from our normal schedule.
 Try to continue all tasks as closely to your normal schedule even if you are staying home a majority of the time.
 A little sense of structure is important for us.

 3. Stay Active - Paddle board!
 Really though, stay active any way you can.
 It's been proven that physical activity and exercise reduces anxiety and improves one's mood.
 We can get into an entire scientific study about it but you probably don't need that right now.